 If you have passed the Hall recently you will have spotted the banners, flag and fund thermometer.

-Our thermometer is showing the funds we have raised.
-It is currently just under £10,000.
+We have updated the thermometer in July as funds have now reached over £20,000.
 Please donate to help ensure the future of Slaley Commemoration Hall.

 More about our £100k for 100 Years Appeal